BenCos17/airplanesliveHA/AirplanesLiveHA/README.md

 1. **No aircraft showing**: Check your latitude/longitude coordinates and radius
 2. **MQTT connection issues**: Verify MQTT broker is running and credentials are correct
 3. **API errors**: Check the add-on logs for detailed error messages
-4. **Web interface not loading**: Ensure port 8000 is accessible and not blocked

-### Web Interface Connection Issues

-If you're unable to connect to the web interface:

-1. **Check if the add-on is running**: Verify the add-on status in Home Assistant
-2. **Check the logs**: Look for any error messages in the add-on logs
-3. **Verify port access**: Ensure port 8000 is not blocked by firewall
-4. **Try the health endpoint**: Test `http://your-home-assistant:8000/health`
-5. **Check network connectivity**: Ensure you can reach the Home Assistant instance

 ### Logs